fablabbcn/smartcitizen-docs/docs/Resources/Tutorials/Orange and geolocated data.md

 ![](https://i.imgur.com/H2OGEBv.png)

 Here you can search for your Kit.
-There are several options to retrieve this information but in this case we have the URL of our kit: https://smartcitizen.me/kits/14471.
+There are several options to retrieve this information but in this case we have the URL of our kit from the platform: https://smartcitizen.me/kits/15618.
 This URL tells us the Device ID that we want at the end of the URL (in this case `15618`).

 Once we have it, we type it or paste it in Device ID and press _Search Devices_: